x9o/deskpal-electron/README.md

 - [x] Integrate AI chat, like Siri i.e., "remind me in 5 mins for my ...."
 - [x] Suitable AI (c.ai)
 - [x] Computer vision mood tracking (gives encouragment promots when detected negative sentiment)
 - [ ] Pupil detection (enable saturation when detected tired pupils.
-Yes/No prompt to enable night mode)
+Yes/No prompt to enable night mode grt from shadcn or MUI)
-- [ ] Use magicloops api check for accessibility features for every message
+- [ ] Use magicloops api check for accessibility features for every message i.e. dark mode, hide pet, reminder
 - [ ] Make sure that cycling random prompt does not interfere with other text changes (Use sideEffects from react)
 - [ ] Basic algorithim and computer usage anaylsis  (train face data for mood detection, screentime analysis)
 - [ ] Find/Create better assets